DigitalScriptorium/ds-data/README.md

 ### Data model

-This directory is dedicated to JSON files containing specifications for items and properties found in the DS Wikibase, based on the DS data model.
+This directory (`data-model`) is dedicated to JSON files containing specifications for items and properties found in the DS Wikibase, based on the DS data model.

 ### DS to SDBM

-This directory contains files generated through the DS Wikibase query service which are used to upload batch files into the Schoenberg Database of Manuscripts (SDBM) to create manuscript observations (`inputs`) and resulting data extracted from the SDBM after uploading and manual processing of additional information (`outputs`).
+This directory (`ds-to-sdbm`) contains files generated through the DS Wikibase query service which are used to upload batch files into the Schoenberg Database of Manuscripts (SDBM) to create manuscript observations (`inputs`) and resulting data extracted from the SDBM after uploading and manual processing of additional information (`outputs`).

+## DS to Wikidata

+This directory (`ds-to-wikidata`) contains files used in an ongoing project to create items and upload description information about manuscript objects in DS collections to Wikidata.
+Files for this purpose include an OpenRefine schema for automated upload of data to Wikidata; SPARQL query templates for use in the DS Wikibase query service to generate upload datasets; the datasets generated, processed, and uploaded using OpenRefine (`datasets/inputs`); the resulting URLs for Wikidata items matched to DS-related data (`datasets/outputs`); and a series of crosswalks matching DS authorities to Wikibase items (`crosswalks/entities`), which are needed to match entities in DS data to their equivalents in Wikidata to properly structure properties and their values when creating Wikidata items.

+### IIIF

+This directory (`iiif`) contains a CSV file for a list of images from the previous DS database (no longer operational) which have been uploaded to and made available on Internet Archive.

+### Import

+This directory contains archived log files generated during DS Catalog prototype development.

+### Internet Archive

+This directory (`internet_archive`) contains a CSV file for a list of HTML pages from the previous DS database (no longer operational) rendered as PDFs which have been uploaded to and made available on Internet Archive.

+### Member data

+This directory (`member-data`) contains import spreadsheets used to upload aggregated, harmonized, and enriched institutional metadata about manuscript objects to the DS Wikibase in accordance with the DS Wikibase data model.
+Subdirectories are organized by institution and by YYYY-MM.

+### Terms

+This directory (`terms`) contains archived (`prototype-and-beta`) and active (`batch` and `reconciled`) files used in data reconciliation and enrichment of institutional metadata to transform it into DS data.
+CSV files found in the `reconciled` subdirectory are data dictionaries for types of metadata which are matched to DS authorities to faciliate automated data enrichment.
+These data dictionaries have been aggregated and updated with new contributions of institutional data during the life of the DS Catalog project.
+CSV files found in the `batch` subdirectory are archived versions of enriched data by individual dataset contributed, organized by date, and named using the file naming convention included in this document.

+### Test

+This directory contains archived test files generated during DS Catalog prototype development.

+### Workflow

+This directory contains archived workflow documents and files generated during DS Catalog prototype development.

-## File naming conventions
+## General rules for file naming conventions

 New files should be called: `DATE-name.csv`, where `DATE` is the date the file was created in `YYYYMMDD` format and `name` is a description, like `jhu`, `combined`, `upenn`, etc. When more than one descriptor is applied, descriptors are separated by a dash, such as in `20220920-language-combined-enriched`.
 In addition, when `element` is provided in the instructions, it is a description of the metadata element, field, or type of data, such as in `languages.csv`, `named-subjects-unreconciled.csv`, or `20220705-places-combined-enriched.csv`.